Immunotherapy for Mesothelioma

 • Connect with other patients receiving immunotherapy

-• Pursue financial assistance for treatment, travel, and out-of-pocket expenses
+• Pursue compensation for treatment, travel, and out-of-pocket expenses

 Mesothelioma and Immunotherapy FAQs

-What drugs are used for immunotherapy for mesothelioma?
+What are the approved immunotherapy drugs for mesothelioma?

 How effective is immunotherapy for mesothelioma?